potato-arcade/p64/README.md

 - 38 Background Color, string RGBA
 - 39 Border Color, string RGBA
 - 40 Video Control Register, a bitmask to control which of the framebuffers are displayed
-- 41 Hue Register
+- 41 Hue Modification Register
+- 46 Refresh Rate Register, number, can be used to select the framebuffer refresh rate
-- 47 Image Effect Register
+- 47 Image Effect Register, number, bitmask to select framebuffer post processing modes

 Code Memory Banks
 - 42 Boot Code.
 In this memory bank, you can find the complete BASIC code as loaded from the ROM Cartridge.
 - 43 VSYNC Code for the interrupt handler.
 - 44 KEYDOWN Code for the interrupt handler.
-- 45 VSYNC Code for the interrupt handler.
+- 45 KEYUP Code for the interrupt handler.

+... yes the code is user addressible, and user writable.
+You could for example re-write the contents of the KEYDOWN handler inside some other code, if you really wanted to.

 Audio Registers
 - 48 The Audio Buffer, string,  being an array of Notes to be played in an endless loop.